 “The CNY85 grant has catapulted the Oneida Rail Trail project into the spotlight, not only locally but regionally and statewide,” said Patti Meakin, Secretary/Treasurer of the Oneida Improvement Committee.
 “The Oneida Rail Trail will make our community a better place to live by strengthening our local economy, protecting our environment and preserving valuable cultural and historic areas.”

-The 11.3-mile non-motorized, multi-use recreational trail located in the City of Oneida will benefit all who utilize its paths 10620550_698576626903241_7985626784684601950_nby connecting shopping, neighborhoods, schools and parks.
+The 11.3-mile non-motorized, multi-use recreational trail located in the City of Oneida will benefit all who utilize its paths by connecting shopping, neighborhoods, schools and parks.
 The OIC predicts that the new trail system will generate economic development, enhance the community’s quality of life and good health, improve the local environment, develop civic engagement, and preserve the area’s heritage.

 Hundreds of volunteers and committee members have been working tirelessly all year long to get the first 1-mile section of the trail completed for fall.